stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 Once the document is using any of the above method created, you can find the newly created document under the **Owned by me** tab of the Document resource.

-  1. Click on the playbook called `Playbook-GatherAppResources-Canary-CloudWatchAlarm` and click on **Execute Automation** to execute our playbook.
+  1. Click on the playbook called `Playbook-Gather-Resources` and click on **Execute Automation** to execute our playbook.
   2. Paste in the Cloudwatch Alarm ARN (you can refer to the email you received from the simulation we did on section 3), and click on **Execute** to test the playbook
   3. Once the playbook execution is completed, Click on the **Step Id** to see the final message and output of the step.
 You should be able to see this output listing all the resources of the application
   4. Copy the Resources list output from the section in the screenshot above ( marked in red box )